1 Corinthians

 v1.
 Paul opens with a rhetorical question expressing shock.
 Would a believer dare, having a legal case against another believer, litigate their complaint before an unbelieving ("ungodly" = pagan) judge.

 v2.
-Given that the "saints" (here all believers rather than Jewish believers) will somehow be involved with Christ in the judgement of the world in the last day (cf. Dan.7:22), they should not find it difficult to handle "trivial" matters in the present.
+Given that the "saints" (here all believers rather than Jewish believers) will somehow be involved with Christ in his eternal reign (cf. Dan.7:22), they should not find it difficult to handle "trivial" matters in the present.

 v3-4.
-The saints will also judge "the angels" (presumably fallen angels).
+In eternity believers will administer ("judge") the angelic community.
 This being the case, believers should be able to easily handle everyday affairs.
-"In light of our existence in Christ and our participation in the eschatological judgments, how can one care about such trifling matters in the first place, and in any case, how can one bring them before those who have no standing in the church and therefore will not share in those judgments?"
-(Gordon Fee).
-"Appoint as judges even men of little account in the church" is not a good translation.
+"In light of our existence in Christ and our participation in the eschatological judgments, how can one care about such trifling matters in the first place, and in any case, how can one bring them before those who have no standing in the church and therefore will not share in those judgments?", Gordon Fee.

 v5.
-It is to the shame of the church that they can't find someone wise enough to arbitrate on a dispute between brothers.
+It is to the shame of the church that the Corinthians can't find someone wise enough to arbitrate on a dispute between brothers.

 v6.
-The church has allowed members to air their dirty linen before unbelievers.
+The church has allowed members to air their dirty linen before unbelievers, and such is a disgrace.

 v7.
-Paul now turns his attention specifically to the litigant (while including the whole church in his admonition).
-The litigant should have chosen the path of nonretaliation.
+Paul now turns his attention specifically to the litigants, while including the whole church in his admonition.
+The wronged litigant should have chosen the path of nonretaliation.
 "Whether you win or lose, the action itself is already a loss.
-For even if you win, you lose by not being able to endure injury, and the church loses by your action before the public tribunal" (Gordon Fee).
+For even if you win, you lose by not being able to endure injury, and the church loses by your action before the public tribunal", Gordon Fee.

 v8.
-Paul now turns to the offender and warns him (and the church) that such action undermines his standing as a believer.
+As for the offender, Paul warns him (and the church) that such action undermines his standing as a believer.
 The action of defrauding a brother makes the church member no different to the pagans who surround the church.
-Not only is it shameful, but cannot be tolerated in the Christian fellowship.
+Not only is it shameful, but it cannot be tolerated in the Christian fellowship.

 v9-10.
 The offender needs to understand, as does the church, that to persist in the same evils as the "wicked" is to face the danger of the same judgement, namely to "not inherit the kingdom of God."
-The warning is real, although it's intent is to stir the brother to again place himself under the gracious work of Christ and the renewing work of the Spirit.
-Paul defines the "wicked" in terms of ten sins.
-"Male prostitutes" are young boys who sell themselves to pederasts (an accepted custom of the day).
-"Homosexual offenders" are most likely practicing homosexuals.
+The warning is real, although its intent is not to condemn, but prompt repentance.
+Paul defines the "wicked" in terms of ten common societal sins.

 v11.
-The Corinthians once stood with the "wicked", but in Christ they are something different, therefore live like it.
+The litigants once stood with the "wicked", but in Christ they are something different, therefore live like it.
 The imperative "be what you are" is implied in this verse.
 They are new people in Christ, therefore be new people.
-Their change came about when they were: i] "washed", cleansed of the filth of the listed evils, turned aside from wickedness and judgement; ii] "sanctified", either set aside (consecrated) for holy, godly living (Christ-likeness), or more probably, made holy, perfected before God in an eternal (eschatological) sense.
-What we will be, rather than what we are; iii] "justified", declared eternally righteous in the sight of God.
+Their change came about when they were: i] "washed", cleansed of their sins, forgiven; ii] "sanctified", set apart for God, holy in his sight; iii] "justified", set right with God.
 The instrument of their newness is "the Lord Jesus Christ", his substitutionary dying and rising, and also "the Spirit of our God", his indwelling compelling work of renewal.

 What some of you were

-Paul is annoyed that the believers in Corinth have failed to think eschatologically.
+1. Paul is annoyed that the believers in Corinth have failed to think eschatologically.
 Their actions in the present show that they have little thought for the future.
-Thinking christianly involves reasoning about the present in the light of eternity.
+Thinking Christianly involves reasoning about the present in the light of eternity.
 Such a perspective often produces outcomes contrary to worldly pragmatics.
-In particular, their thinking and thus their behaviour, diminished the substantial nature of Christ's eschatological (last-days) community.
+In particular, their thinking and thus their behavior, has diminished the substantial nature of Christ's eschatological (last-days) community.

 Discussion